 However Annie remained a member of the NSS for a few more years.
 On 13 November 1887 she was a speaker at a protest meeting in Trafalgar Square which became known as "Bloody Sunday".
 In 1888 she played an important role in the successful London matchgirls' strike and was also involved with the successful London dock strike of 1890.

-Nevertheless, by the 1880s Besant was moving away from secularism.
+Nevertheless, by the late 1880s Besant was moving away from secularism.
 In 1889 she started taking an interest in theosophy, and it was clear that her time as a secularist was over.
 In 1893 she moved to India and devoted the rest of her life to theosophy and the cause of Indian nationalism.

 Many secularists were both bewildered and disappointed by these developments.
 They remembered the young firebrand speaker and writer who inspired their struggle for a better world, they mourned their loss particularly as it occurred as Bradlaugh's health declined.